 - BSN-DNP program candidate transcripts must include nursing research, statistics, nursing leadership, and community health nursing coursework.

-- MSN-DNP/FNP candidate transcripts must reflect: Advanced Physical and Health Assessment course that includes baseline competency in diagnostic and therapeutic procedures performed by advanced practice nurses in the primary care setting.
+- MSN-DNP/FNP candidate transcripts must reflect: Advance Pathophysiology; Advanced Pharmacology; and Advanced Physical and Health Assessment course that includes baseline competency in diagnostic and therapeutic procedures performed by advanced practice nurses in the primary care setting.

 - Current resume or CV.

-- Statement of Goals and potential scholarly project essay.
-The candidate is to write an essay on a topic to include professional goals and a health care issue that could possibly serve as the inspiration for a future DNP scholarly project.
+- Statement of goals and potential scholarly project essay.
+The candidate is to write an essay on a topic to include professional goals and a health care issue for improving patient care that could possibly serve as the inspiration for a future DNP scholarly project.

 - English language proficiency: If English is not your first language, or if English is not the primary language spoken in your home, submission of TOEFL results is required.
 Applicants must achieve the minimum score of 22 in all sections (writing, speaking, reading and listening).